Sypniewski: Etymology

-The etymology of 'Sypien' suggests the use of water in association with the making or use of a clay vessel or fortification and the breeding or capture of fish.
-In short, the origins suggest a clan that lived either in a fortified place on or near water (rivers/lakes) or who kept game and fisheries.
-In all likelihood both options apply.
-Most of the old manorial estates bearing the name Sypniewo are located near or on a lake or river (i.e. Lake Margonin).
-In German the name is translated as 'Seeort' (place on the lake).
+The etymology of 'Sypien' indicates the use of water in connection with the production or use of a clay vessel, or fish trap, in the breeding or catching of fish.
+The origins point to a clan that lived either in a place fortified with a wooden castle on or near water (rivers/lakes), and that kept game and fishing.
+Most of the old manors with the original name Sypien (see Sypniewo or Zippnow) are located near a lake or river.In German, the name is commonly translated as 'Seeort' (place on the lake) and in English it is similar to the name Timberlake.

 Nobility patent, manorial estates and origins

 The Sypniewskis belong to Pomeranian nobility, Polish Szlachta (nobility), Prussian nobility, and later to German and Austrian nobilities (after partition of Poland), and, although mentioned already c.
 1390 and earlier (as Siebnitz and/or Zipniv Pomeranian nobility), obtained a formal Polish nobility patent in writing from the king Casimir IV Jagiellon, who granted them the right to keep and use the Odrowąż coat of arms in 1480.
 Zlota Ksiega Szlachty Polskiej ("Golden Book of Polish Nobility") states that the Sypniewski – Odrowaz arms are said to have come from the Podgórze region, recorded around 1190 (there are still few Sypniewski families owning land and living in this area today).
 Their further nobility confirmations through Bonifacius Sypniewski is dated in 1483 and confirmed in German Nobility Book.
 A Jan Sypniewski resettled in the Brzesko-Litewskie province (presently part of Lithuania, back then center of Polish–Lithuanian Commonwealth), and branches are found in Poznań, Nowy Sącz, and Prussia.
 Around the 16th century, the Sypniewski family is found living in Greater Poland owning large manorial estates there, and later we find them in West Prussia on the estate of Zmijewie (Kojalowicz, Niesiecki, Goluchowski).

 Various other documents found in Polish archives refer to the family and its holdings in and around, what was later to become, the Silesian and Prussian/German/Polish border.
 On the division of Poland in the 18th century, the Sypniewski family is then also mentioned as Prussian nobility, and is found in Siebmacher's Wappenbuch under the Odrowąż armories.

 In the 14th century, a branch of the Prussian family von Runge (originating from an area around Wroclav/Breslau) adopted the surname Sypniewski.

-At the turn of the 16th, and again at the 18th to 19th century, the family split into various and distinct branches, with some members moving to the Austrian province of Galicia (holding the Austrian title Ritter von Odrowaz or Ritter von Sypniewski (see also Ritter) granted by the Empress Maria Theresia), near Ukraine and Moldavia, then on to Hungary and the Balkans.
+At the turn of the 16th, and again at the 18th to 19th century, the family split into various and distinct branches, with some members moving to the Austrian province of Galicia (holding the Austrian title Ritter von Odrowaz or Ritter von Sypniewski granted by the Empress Maria Theresia), near Ukraine and Moldavia, then on to Hungary and the Balkans.
 This Austrian branch produced several k.u.k. officers from the famous Theresian Military Academy in Vienna.